mahammadosmanov/mahammadosmanov/README.md

 # 💫 About Me:
 I worked on variety of technologies.
 Mainly focused on Dart/Flutter tech stack.
 I am a developer who can approach problems analytically and find creative solutions will be an asset to any team.
 Writing clean, maintainable code and paying attention to the small details can have a significant impact on the overall quality of the app.
-Patient and have passion for learning more.<br><br>🌍  I'm based in Azerbaijan, Baku<br>✉️  You can contact me at m.osmanov01@outlook.com<br>🚀  I'm currently working on few platforms as a Freelancer Software Engineer <br>🧠  I'm learning App Marketing now.<br>🤝  I'm open to collaborating on developing good designed and concepted software
+Patient and have passion for learning more.<br>✉️  You can contact me at m.osmanov01@outlook.com<br>🚀  I'm currently working on few platforms as a Freelancer Software Engineer <br>🧠  I'm learning App Marketing now.<br>🤝  I'm open to collaborating on developing good designed and concepted software

 ## 🌐 Socials: